 I recently purchased a new gas grill.
 My old one was almost 20 years old and has seen almost 4,000 cookouts.
 Parts for my old gal were hard to find.
 I knew it was time to upgrade.
 One of the things I absolutely wanted was a rotisserie, something I did not have on my other grill.
 I was excited to fire up and make an easy rotisserie chicken for one of my first cooks on the new grill.
 The process was simple, quick, and the end result was absolutely delicious.
 I was so very, very glad I got a rotisserie!

 I cannot wait to make this again.
-Wings are also great made on a rotisserie.
+Wings are also great made on a rotisserie, as are boneless chicken breasts.
 I also love to make rotisserie-style chicken on my Char-Broil Big Easy.

 Easy Rotisserie Chicken